grapeot/brainwave/README.md

 - Backend allows multiple new connections from the same browser in a short time; if not allowed, frontend should wait for existing connection to return to idle before replaying

 **UI/UX:**
+- A circular refresh icon button (🔄) is displayed next to the Start button
-- Add a "Replay Last Recording" button near the record button, with states: available/disabled/replaying
+- Button states: available/disabled/replaying
+- During replay, the refresh icon rotates with animation
-- Disable record button during replay, show progress (based on `deltaMs` and chunk count)
+- Disable record button during replay
-- If local storage is unavailable or quota insufficient, show reason in button tooltip
+- If local storage is unavailable or quota insufficient, the replay button is disabled with a tooltip explaining the reason

 ---